tchoutri/Exon/specs.rst

 - A ``message`` adding a new item to the database will say::

-    add new name="Fusion engine"::comments="Could explode at any time."
+    add name="Fusion engine"::comments="Could explode at any time."

 - A ``message`` adding a new comment to a particular item will say::